GotWoods/Setame/Readme.md

 - Duplicate Environment Set?

 Applications
+- Move logic from controller to service
 - Remove summary screen
 - Detach from Environment Set
-- Add custom environment above environment set
+- Add custom environment in addition of what comes from environment set
 - Order Environments
 - Applied Config
 - Duplicate Prevention (in progress)